OpenBCM V1.13D (Linux)

 to elect the officers of the Association and the ordinary committee members;

-to vote on an amendment to the REAST Rules;
+special resolution to vote on to amend the REAST Rules;

 to appoint the auditor;